ShawnRrg/week7-b-extended-kalman-filter/README.md

 ## Introduction
 The extended Kalman filter(EKF) is a very useful tool in control theory and estimation.
 It is widely used for nonlinear control systems.
 As an extension of traditional Kalman filter, EKF addresses the challenges of nonlinearity, making it be more extensively used in control theory.

+In real world systems, such as autonomous vehicles and aircrafts, exhibit nonlinear behaviors.
+The EKF provides a systematic approach to estimate the states of those nonlinear systems with noisy environment.
+Also, in robotics, for localization and mapping(SLAM), where a robot must estimate its position and orientation within an environment.